JuliaSmoothOptimizers/RegularizedOptimization.jl/paper/paper.md

 RegularizedProblems.jl also provides a set of instances commonly used in data science and in the nonsmooth optimization literature, where several choices of $f$ can be paired with various nonsmooth terms $h$.
 This design makes for a convenient source of reproducible problem instances for testing and benchmarking the solvers in [RegularizedOptimization.jl](https://www.github.com/JuliaSmoothOptimizers/RegularizedOptimization.jl).

-## Support for exact or approximate second derivatives
+## Support for both exact and approximate Hessian

 In contrast with [ProximalAlgorithms.jl](https://github.com/JuliaFirstOrder/ProximalAlgorithms.jl), [RegularizedOptimization.jl](https://github.com/JuliaSmoothOptimizers/RegularizedOptimization.jl), methods such as **R2N** and **TR** methods support exact Hessians as well as several Hessian approximations of $f$.
 Hessian–vector products $v \mapsto Hv$ can be obtained via automatic differentiation through [ADNLPModels.jl](https://github.com/JuliaSmoothOptimizers/ADNLPModels.jl) or implemented manually.